 Integrative Oncology Training Programs for Staff

-One goal of the Wellness and Integrative Oncology Program is to reach as many patients as we can through innovation and collaboration.
+One goal of the Wellness and Integrative Oncology Program is to reach as many patients as we can through innovation and teamwork.

-We strive to bring integrative therapies to many locations by training our trusted, passionate, and skilled staff to expand our program.
+We strive to bring integrative care to many locations by training our trusted, passionate, and skilled staff to expand our program.

 We offer two ambassador training programs for staff in nursing and nutrition.

 The Nurse Ambassador Program combines learning and hands-on integrative care in a cancer setting.

 Cancer nurses focus on patients in treatment, clinic, and inpatient units to improve their experience, symptoms, and quality of life through:

 - Hand and foot massage.